 In close collaboration with the IOC, Dow is working with multiple parties to evaluate technologies and support implementation of economically viable projects that can deliver significant climate benefits and maximize positive impacts.

 Aided by Dow’s science expertise and technology solutions, projects are tailored to country-specific needs and mitigate GHG emissions in areas such as infrastructure, transportation, packaging and manufacturing.
 The resulting climate benefits are verified by third-party experts and allocated to balance the IOC’s operational carbon footprint.
-Beyond the partnership, the resulting changes in business decisions along industry value chains will create a positive low-carbon legacy globally.
+Beyond the partnership, the resulting changes in business decisions along industry value chains will create a positive low-emissions legacy globally.

 Dow’s Climate Solutions Framework was used successfully at the 2014 Olympic Winter Games in Sochi and the 2016 Olympic Games in Rio.
 As the Official Carbon Partner of both Olympic Games, Dow has already delivered third party verified GHG reductions amounting to 3.64 million tonnes of carbon dioxide equivalent (CO2e) as of June 2018.

-Beyond balancing the carbon footprint of organizing the Rio 2016 Olympic Games, the program evolved with Rio to have a much broader positive impact in terms of ongoing adoption of energy efficient and low-carbon technologies across major sectors of the Brazilian and Latin American economies.
+Beyond balancing the carbon footprint of organizing the Rio 2016 Olympic Games, the program evolved with Rio to have a much broader positive impact in terms of ongoing adoption of energy efficient and low-emissions technologies across major sectors of the Brazilian and Latin American economies.

 Today, incorporating existing best practices in GHG accounting and reporting, the Framework takes a rigorous yet flexible approach in the development of GHG mitigation projects and the delivery of high quality third party verified results of projects under this partnership.
 By 2026, the reductions are projected to exceed 6 million tonnes of CO2e.